 A base mortality table is selected which is most appropriate for each type of contract.
-Given that this is the Company's first year of operation, the Company has made use of standard mortality tables provided by its reinsurer.
+Given the Company is in its initial years of operation, the Company has made use of standard mortality tables provided by its reinsurer.
 As the Company gathers experience, the mortality rates will be adjusted by the expected mortality based on a statistical investigation into the Company's mortality experience.